CatcatMonster/Learn-to-Code-HTML_CSS_JS-2/README.md

 ### Play around in the sandbox some more!

-- "How can you play again without refreshing the page?"
 - "How can I make this congratulate me by name?"
 - "How could I play this against another person?"
 - "How could I choose R, P, or S without an alert box?"